Welcome to

 Lesson 1: Letter Sounds & Flashcards

 This lesson introduces the sounds of each letter.
-First, print off the A-a-Adam Song.
+First, print off the flashcards and the A-a-Adam Song Worksheet.
 Then play the video and sing along!

 FLASHCARDS:

 English has vowels and consonants, which each are written as UPPER CASE LETTERS or lower case letters.
 Print off this document as a double sided document (flip on the short edge) to help learn the letters.
 Pictures help beginner readers remember what sound each letter makes.
-On the back is a Bible verse that includes that topic, plus a Biblical Concept for the student to learn and practice!
+For each flashcard, ask the student, "What is this a picture of?"
+Then, have them say the sound and word with you, such as "A-a-Adam".
+On the back is a Bible verse that includes that topic, plus a Biblical Concept for the student to learn and practice.

 Funny Phonics Flashcards